DrSchwad/DrSchwad.github.io/_posts/2019-08-06-z2-space-xor-trick.md

 \end{array}\end{equation*}
 $$

-Now, compare for each corresponding pair of bits in the two numbers, compare the result of their xor with the result of their sum taken modulo $2$:
+Now, for each corresponding pair of bits in the two numbers, compare the result of their xor with the result of their sum taken modulo $2$:

 |  Bit no.  | First number | Second number | $\oplus$ | Sum | Sum taken $\pmod 2$ |
 |:---------:|:------------:|:-------------:|:--------:|:---:|:-------------------:|